Saha-Kuljit-Shantanu/CSE_308_COMPILER_SESSIONAL/3_PARSER/NOTE.md

 # Build and Run

-To run the bison code use the following sequence of Commands:
+To run the yacc bison code use the following sequence of Commands:

 <br/>